higepon/mosh/rmosh/README.md

 ## Installation

-To install rmosh, follow these steps:
+To install rmosh after building from source, follow these steps:

-1. After building the project, you can install the binary with the following command:
+1. Install the binary with the following command:
    ```
    cargo install --path .
    ```